 Mitigating climate change has become imperative in many industries, including the building sector.
 This program will prepare you to become an expert in managing environmentally responsible systems for various types of properties.
 After three years of study, you’ll obtain an advanced diploma and be able to examine, implement and manage a building's energy system, both traditional and renewable, with a focus on sustainability and efficiency.
-You’ll also have the opportunity to take part in an optional co-op work term to gain real-world experience prior to your career.

 Throughout this program you will develop the following skills: